Chart Color Schemes

 Traralgon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Traralgon's dwelling structure, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings.
-In comparison, Regional Vic. had 90.1% houses and 9.9% other dwellings.
+Traralgon's dwellings, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Traralgon was at 35.2%, with mortgaged dwellings at 38.0% and rented ones at 26.8%.
-The median monthly mortgage repayment was $1,300, lower than Regional Vic.'s average of $1,430, and the median weekly rent was $275, compared to Regional Vic.'s $285.
+The median monthly mortgage repayment was $1,300, lower than Regional Vic.'s average of $1,430.
+The median weekly rent in Traralgon was $275, compared to Regional Vic.'s $285.
 Nationally, Traralgon's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing